Wakefield, Massachusetts: 2021–2024

-2021 featured a three-way race between one incumbent, one Finance Committee member, and one newcomer.
+The 2021 race featured a three-way battle between one incumbent, one Finance Committee member, and one newcomer.
 Town Councillor Julie Smith-Galvin and Finance Committee member Anne P. Danehy received a plurality of votes, knocking hopeful Brandon Flanagan out of the race.
 The 2021 election also featured a heated ballot question over whether or not to keep the Wakefield Warriors logo and mascot; voters chose to maintain the status quo, 2,851–2,337.